 - 1 teaspoon black pepper

 - ¼ cup pumpkin seeds

-- 3 tbsp of each fresh parsley and coriander, chopped
+- 3 tablespoon of each fresh parsley and coriander, chopped

 - 3 tsp paprika

-- 2 tbsp 2 tbsp Hemp seeds (milled / blended), optional
+- 2 tablespoon 2 tablespoon Hemp seeds (milled / blended), optional

 - ¼ cup (add an extra ¼ cup flour if mixture is too wet)

 - Rinse the red lentils thoroughly then cook in 1.5L boiling water for around 30 minutes or until tender.
 They should soak up all the water (add more if needed).
 Once done, strain any excess water out by placing in a sieve over a bowl and pushing on the lentils with a spoon.
 Excess water will stop them holding together properly.